skynettoday/skynet-today/content/news/_posts/2018-04-18-tesla-crash.md

 * Tesla released a response[^statement] saying that

-> [The driver] was well aware that autopilot was not perfect and, specifically,
+> [The driver] was well aware that Autopilot was not perfect and, specifically,
 > he told them it was not reliable in that exact location, yet he nonetheless
 > engaged autopilot at that location, the crash happened on a clear day with
 > several hundred feet of visibility ahead, which means that the only way for
 > this accident to have occurred is if Mr. Huang was not paying attention to the
 > road, despite the car providing multiple warnings to do so.

 They also noted that Autopilot could not avoid all accidents.
-This statement appears to have led to Tesla being [removed from the NTSB investigation](https://www.bloomberg.com/news/articles/2018-04-12/tesla-withdraws-from-ntsb-crash-probe-over-autopilot-data-flap).
+Tesla was then [removed from the NTSB investigation](https://www.bloomberg.com/news/articles/2018-04-12/tesla-withdraws-from-ntsb-crash-probe-over-autopilot-data-flap).

 * The family's lawyer released a statement as well, stating that